-As one of the premier addiction treatment providers in North Carolina, we offer a full continuum of drug rehab care including partial hospitalization, intensive and general outpatient services, sober living facilities, and therapy.
+As one of the premier addiction treatment providers in North Carolina, we offer a full continuum of drug rehab care including day treatment/ partial hospitalization, intensive and general outpatient services, sober living facilities, and therapy.
 Mental health services are provided with exceptional quality care standards.

 What Makes Us Different?!

 Our rehab center treatment facility serves both North Carolina residents and those living outside North Carolina.

 If you’re concerned that you or someone you care about might be abusing drugs, seek advice from an expert at our addiction treatment rehab in North Carolina at 252-715-3905.